Lyndon Center, VT Demographics

 A map of Lyndon Center's Population by Race

-Of the 180 places in Vermont, Lyndon Center is the 144th most populous.
+Lyndon Center is ranked the 111th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lyndon Center was ranked the 144th most populous place in the 2020 Census.

 Lyndon Center's White Population